Japanese occupation of West Sumatra: Proclamation of Independence

-Understanding the weakness of the Kempeitai, the Pemuda proceeded to seize control of government buildings, vehicles, ammunition, and other resources.
+Understanding the weakness and uncertainty of the Kempeitai, the Mara Karma and the Pemuda groups proceeded to seize control of government buildings, vehicles, ammunition, and other resources.
 Some of these takeovers were achieved through negotiation, others by force or deception, as the Japanese administration had by then become largely inactive.
 Even the local police began requesting assistance from the youth, indicating a power shift in local governance.
 The youth effectively took control of Bukittinggi and surrounding areas, including Agam Tua, and initiated efforts to spread news of the proclamation to other towns and cities.
 The popular response was overwhelmingly positive, though occasional skirmishes broke out due to impatience among activists eager to assert full control.
 By then, Indonesian youths began printing pamphlets in secrecy and began to widely distribute them in Padang and several other cities in West Sumatra, and thus the Proclamation of Indonesian Independence became widely known to the public in a relatively short time.
 In Durian Gadang, reports stated that after the romushas (majority Javanese) learned of Japan's defeat and Indonesia's independence, many celebrated with great enthusiasm.
 Some performed acts of thanksgiving, such as sujud syukur (prostration in gratitude), while others fulfilled vows by sacrificing goats and buffalo for Kenduri (communal feasts).
 Though without the ability to go back to Java, most of the romushas in the vicinity of Durian Gadang had to assimilate to Minangkabau culture.